alabianca/godrop/README.md

 ## Godrop

 This package enables establishing peer to peer connections via mDNS or TCP punch through.
 `godrop-cli` is a work in progress that currently supports sharing files via mDNS.
-[Check it out here](https://github.com/alabianca/godrop-cli)
+[Check it out here](https://github.com/alabianca/godrop-cli).
+Godrop was lifted out of that package into its own to maybe add it to other applications.

 ### Usage